The Death Knell of Online Publishing

 It was what has been called 'a non viable business model'.

-The 'payment' method Bubblews adopted was amazingly financial, and there seemed no explanation of how it could afford to pay 1c for every hit and every like.
+The 'payment' method Bubblews adopted made no sense.
+How it could afford to pay 1c for every hit and every like?

 As Bubblews always paid that first redemption, [one needed to earn Twenty Five Dollars for Redemption] people were convinced that the site was legitimate.